-Hong Kong spirals into rare daylight violence as police shoot protester
+Hong Kong spirals into rare working-hour violence as police shoot protester

 “They didn’t fight and the police ran and directly shot.
 There was three sounds, like ‘pam, pam, pam’,” Yip said.

-“They (the protesters) are against the government, that’s why the police just shot them,” he said.
+“They (the protesters) are against the government, that’s why the police just shot them.”

-Police later fired tear gas in the same area where the protester was shot.
-Protesters and residents formed a barricade of polystyrene boxes around the bloodstain next to a pedestrian crossing after police forensic teams left the scene.
+Police later fired tear gas in the same area.
+Protesters and residents formed a barricade of polystyrene boxes around the bloodstain beside a pedestrian crossing after police forensic teams left the scene.

-A 24-year-old man, one of several office workers gathered at the scene after the shooting, said: “When I arrived the road was blocked and people were yelling at the police, calling them murderers.”
-The man gave only his surname of Wing.
+“When I arrived the road was blocked and people were yelling at the police, calling them murderers,” said a 24-year-old man, one of several office workers gathered there, who gave only his surname, Wing.

+Video images circulating online showed a man squirting petrol on another and setting him on fire, apparently outside Ma On Shan Plaza in the New Territories.
+Though engulfed in flames, the man was able to rip off his shirt and douse the blaze.

+The unrest also spread to Mong Kok, one of the most densely populated areas on earth, on the Kowloon peninsula and often the site of street clashes.

+Police did not immediately comment on the shooting.
+They first began using live rounds as warning shots in August and have shot an 18-year-old protester and a 14-year-old, both of whom survived.

-Protesters are angry about what they see as police brutality and meddling by Beijing in the former British colony’s freedoms, guaranteed by the “one country, two systems” formula put in place when the territory returned to Chinese rule in 1997.
+Protesters are angry about what they see as police brutality and meddling by Beijing in the freedoms guaranteed to the former British colony by the “one country, two systems” formula put in place when the territory returned to Chinese rule in 1997.

 Some have called for independence, a red line for Communist Party leaders in Beijing.